 Bill of Health was launched in September 2012 by the Petrie-Flom Center at Harvard Law School to provide a one-stop shop for readers interested in news, commentary, and scholarship in the fields of health law policy, biotechnology, and bioethics.
 Since then, we’ve had 90 contributors from 49 different institutions across the globe contribute to build this platform.
-Over 350,000 unique users have visited the Bill of Health, which generates over 17,000 pageviews per month.
+Over 970,000 unique users have visited the Bill of Health, which generates over 17,000 pageviews per month.

 I. Glenn Cohen

-Professor of Law, Harvard Law School
+James A. Attwood and Leslie Williams Professor of Law, Harvard Law School

 Faculty Director, Petrie-Flom Center

 A number of our bloggers cross-post their material on other sites, as denoted in their individual posts.

 We have collaborated with the American College of Medical Genetics and Genomics, and its official peer-reviewed journal – Genetics in Medicine – to address the ethical as well as legal components of genetics and genomics to the broader community.
 We will highlight relevant articles and podcasts as they are published, in some cases alongside blog-only commentary from their authors.

 The Center for Public Health Law Research at Temple University also contributes to our blog.
 The Center supports the widespread adoption of scientific tools and methods for mapping and evaluating the impact of law on health.
 It develops and teaches public health law research and legal epidemiology methods, researches laws and policies that improve health and equity, and communicates and disseminates evidence to facilitate innovation.